pogodevorg/pgoapi/README.md

  * s2sphere (only for pokecli demo)

 ## Contribution
 Contributions are highly welcome.
-Please use github or [pgoapi.slack.com](https://pgoapi.slack.com) for it!
+Please use github or [Discord](https://discordapp.com/invite/dKTSHZC) for it!
-Join pgoapi.slack.com [here](https://pgoapislack.herokuapp.com/)!

 ## Credits
 [Mila432](https://github.com/Mila432/Pokemon_Go_API) for the login secrets